 The Koran Burning Apologies

-Pasted above are two recent examples of ISAF messaging; the first is self explanatory, the second unexplainable.
-Let me take the second first, and, to make it fair, let me stipulate the following.
+Pasted above are two recent examples of ISAF messaging; the first is self explanatory, the second un-explainable.
+Let me take the second first and, to make it fair, let me stipulate the following.
 I’ll ignore the color of the Shalwar Kamise (the senior guy should be in all white) and ignore the man dancing (the senior guy doesn’t dance – he has subordinates that he can make do that) and focus on the venue.
-Locked deep inside the most secure base in Southern Afghanistan, behind multiple secure entry points with armed, very serious, Marines standing post, is a prefabbed trailer with pictures of the Prez and the Queen and no doubt President Karzai and along with some local textile hanging on the walls and probably a bunch of Afghan rugs the Marines paid 18 times too much for and its called the Afghan Cultural Center.
+Locked deep inside the most secure base in Southern Afghanistan, behind multiple secure entry points with armed serious Marines standing post, is a prefabbed trailer with pictures of the Prez and the Queen and no doubt President Karzai along with some local textiles hanging on the walls and probably a bunch of Afghan rugs the Marines paid 18 times too much for and its called the Afghan Cultural Center.
 The Commanding General wanted to thank the Governor of Helmand for all the great team work that has made his year-long tour so successful and he does this inside a gigantic Marine base where he established some bullshit “cultural center”?
 You know what that makes him look like in the local context?
 Weak.
 If he wanted to put on local clothes and spend the night man dancing to thank the governor for such a great year on the ground he should have had the balls (and G2) to go to the Governors compound.
-At least he would have been in a real Afghan room listneing to real Afghan music while eating real Afghan food and most importantly, demonstrating some confidence in all the improved security that was the cause of this silly celebration in the first place.
+At least he would have been in a real Afghan room listening to real Afghan music while eating real Afghan food and most importantly demonstrating some confidence in all the improved security that was the cause of this silly celebration in the first place.

 The Big Picture

 Is there a reason for us to stay in Afghanistan?
-No there’s not, but I’ve been saying that for years.
+No there’s not but I’ve been saying that for years.
 Should the military be packing up and going home?
 They are – it is going to take until 2014 and probably well beyond just to retrograde all the equipment and personnel from theater and I doubt there is much they can do to speed the process up.
 Should we stop doing night raids?
-Yes – I’ve been saying that for years too, and I don’t care how many phone conversations of panicked Taliban ISAF intercepts or how many senior guys they kill because it doesn’t matter.
+Yes – I’ve been saying that for years too and I don’t care how many phone conversations of panicked Taliban ISAF intercepts or how many senior guys they kill because it doesn’t matter.
 Every month the Taliban spread, every month the number of successful IED strikes goes up, every month more Afghan government officials are assassinated.
-If these are indicators that the night raid tactics are working what are the indicators that they’re not?
+If these are indicators that the night raid tactic is working what are the indicators that it’s not?
 I think the reason we do night raids is because we have a huge, expensive, special operations apparatus that specializes in night raids.
 When you’re a hammer every problem looks like a nail right?

-But night raids aren’t my problem today…this is and I took a screen shot just in case the story disappears from the web as fast as the stories about Obama sending one of his kids, with a dozen of her friends, and two dozen Secret Service agents to Mexico (on our dime) did.
+But night raids aren’t my problem today…this is and I took a screen shot just in case the story disappears from the webas fast as the stories about Obama sending one of his kids, with a dozen of her friends, and two dozen Secret Service agents to Mexico (on our dime) did.

 Breaking News: Ban on full-face veils instituted in Afghanistan may be the only hint of good news I’ve seen from Afghanistan this month.
 Somebody here has developed a serious sense of humor combined with an understanding of irony and fooled the western media with a story that cannot possibly be true.
-If, and I can’t see how, but if, the central government tried to force Afghan women out of the Burka the appropriate Immediate Action drill for all foreigners (and especially the women folk) would be to head to the Kabul airport and fly out with the clothes on your back.
+If and I can’t see how, but if, the central government tried to force Afghan women out of the Burka the appropriate Immediate Action drill for all foreigners (and especially the women folk) would be to head to the Kabul airport and fly out with the clothes on your back.
 Any attempt to go to ground in a safe house or delay your departure a day or two would be suicidal.
 That’s how disruptive the topic of women and their place in society is in Afghanistan.

 To those westerners paying attention the treatment of Afghan women is so uniformly dismal (by western standards) that it is unbelievable.
 You want to see the ANP respond to a police call with true alacrity?
-Phone in a report of an unescorted teenage girl talking to a male who is not her relative.
+Phone in a report of an un-escorted teenage girl talking to a male who is not her relative.
 I’ve seen that kind of call play out in the past and it’s not pretty.
 In fact here’s a story from yesterday about just how strongly locals feel on the issue: Boy and Girl killed in Afghanistan acid attack ‘over friendship’.
-But to Afghans the treatment of women in this country, and boys who befriend them outside the conventions of social mores, is the way it is supposed to be because it’s the way it has always been.
+But to Afghans the treatment of women in this country and boys who befriend them outside the conventions of social mores, is the way it is supposed to be because it’s the way it has always been.
 That will change when the Afghan people want it to change and there is very little any one person or country can do to speed that process up.

-To westerners it may seem like the story above is a perfectly reasonable start to a process very important to them, but irrelevant to the interests of the United States Government.
+To westerners it may seem like the story above is a perfectly reasonable start to a process very important to them but irrelevant to the interests of the United States Government.
 At least it should be irrelevant but it’s not, because our Secretary of State continues to champion this particular cause.
 I’d rather she focus on corruption and Green on Blue fratricide but those issues deal with OPM (other peoples money) and OPC (other peoples children) and obviously don’t interest her much.
-That strange, poll-driven, PC centric policy formulation may explain why, one day before she is scheduled to visit, the UAE closed down a State Department funded advocacy group National Democratic Institute (NDI).
-That is not an indicator of radicalization in Dubai – it is indicative of how little clout the boy and girls in Foggy Bottom have in this part of the world.
+That strange, poll-driven, PC centric policy formulation may explain why one day before she is scheduled to visit the UAE closed down a State Department funded advocacy group the National Democratic Institute (NDI).
+That is not an indicator of radicalization in Dubai – it is indicative of how little clout the boys and girls in Foggy Bottom have in this part of the world.
 After all the time and money we have spent in this region one has to wonder why?